 2) Founders who will be leaving their job to work on the company full-time should get much more equity than founders who are going to remain in academia.
-Academic cofounders should typically own no more than 10% unless they are going to continue to be hands-on2.
+Academic cofounders should own no more than 10%.
+2.

 The biggest conceptual mistake I see scientific founding teams make here is that they think the purpose of allocating equity is to reward past contributions, when actually it’s mainly to anticipate future ones.

 Here’s a blunt fact about starting a company.
 If you are going to make a new company successful, you will probably have to work on it for 7-10 years post spin-out.
 That’s a long time!

 If you are just spinning out of a university now, you might feel like you’re halfway done, but actually you are on mile 2 of a 26 mile marathon.
 The academic founders may have been instrumental in the first mile, but it is the full-time founders who will be primarily taking you the other 25.
 The equity split between founders has to reflect the expected contributions over the whole marathon.

 One consequence of this is that your equity split in the new company will not necessarily have any relation to your seniority within the original academic team.
 It’s often the case that the people leaving are more junior, while the senior people / faculty remain.
 In that case, the founders who leave will end up with much more equity than their former boss.
 This can be an awkward conversation, but it’s entirely sensible.